Which conditioner for color-treated hair is best?

 The first week after you color your hair is the best.
-It is bright, shiny and luxurious.
-Sadly, hair color can fade fast, but there is a way to keep colored hair gorgeous in the long term.
-Nexxus Hair Color Assure Conditioner For Color Treated Hair is a top rated conditioner for color-treated hair.
-It keeps your hair soft and maintains color with protein enriched ingredients that are sulfate and paraben free.
+Your hair is bright, shiny and luxurious.
+The color can fade fast, but using the right products can help you keep colored hair gorgeous long-term.
+Nexxus Hair Color Assure Conditioner For Color Treated Hair is top-rated because it keeps your hair soft and maintains color with protein-enriched ingredients that are sulfate- and paraben-free.

 What to know before you buy conditioner for color-treated hair

 Conditioner is the second step in the hair cleansing routine after shampooing.
 If you have dyed your hair with permanent hair color, conditioning is a vital step, since hair dye can strip hair of its natural oils and break down hair follicles.
 Conditioner helps replace the moisture that’s lost and prevents further damage.